nishant-ranjan28/forkPractice/README.md

 # forkPractice
-This is a dummy repo just to show forking in my blog.
+This is a dummy repo just to show use of fork a repo.